bluss/virtualenv-rye-discovery/README.md

 1. Install Rye
 2. `rye sync`
-3. `VIRTUALENV_DISCOVERY=rye virtualenv -p 3.9 myenv`
+3. `virtualenv --discovery rye -p 3.9 myenv`

-`VIRTUALENV_DISCOVERY` needs to be explicitly set in the environment to enable.
+If `--discovery` can't be passed directly, then `VIRTUALENV_DISCOVERY=rye` cnn be explicitly set in the environment to enable.

 ## Other